RM 960 Find Cheap Flights from Southeast Asia to Saudi Arabia

 • How many direct flights to Saudi Arabia are there each day?

-There are around 32 direct flights from within Southeast Asia to Saudi Arabia every day.
-Most flights (37%) depart in the afternoon.
+There are around 41 direct flights from within Southeast Asia to Saudi Arabia every day.
+Most flights (33%) depart at night.

 • How many direct flights to Saudi Arabia are there each week?